openvinotoolkit/datumaro/docs/source/docs/level-up/basic_skills/01_project_manipulation.rst

       datum project pinfo [-h] [-p PROJECT_DIR] [revision]

-    ``revision`` means the version of you project (:ref:`Level 11: Project Versioning`).
+    ``revision`` means the version of your project (:ref:`Level 11: Project Versioning`).
-    If it is not given, the latest revision of the project is shown.
+    If it is not given, the latest revision of the project will be shown.